Andy & Anne Hermanns

 - Our Self

-Andy and Anne Hermanns serve in the Irrigon/Boardman area of Oregon.
+Andy and Anne Hermanns serve in Irrigon/Boardman area.
 It is a small farming community which is growing at a rapid pace.
-The rapid growth is due to the influx of Amazon data centers that are being built daily along with the motels, gas stations, and convenience stores to accommodate all the new people moving to the area.
-With the growth in the communities, there has been a growing drug problem, alcohol abuse, theft, and in one community there is a drug house located right across the street from the elementary school.
+The rapid growth in the communities is due to the influx of Amazon data centers that are being built daily along with the motels, gas stations, convenience stores to accommodate all the new people moving to the area.
+With the growth in the communities, there has been a growing drug problem, alcohol abuse, theft, and vandalism.
 Along with the issue of drugs and alcohol, prostitution and gangs are well known in the area.

-Because of nearby farming, Amazon data centers, and construction, the communities and surrounding areas have a large flow of immigrants and seasonal workers, some with the lack of adequate housing and food.
-Most families are low income and rely on government assistance.
-The elementary school has a secret "backpack" program where they send home food for the weekends to students who are going without.
+Because of nearby farming, Amazon data centers, and construction, the communities, and surrounding areas have a large flow of immigrants and seasonal workers, some with the lack of adequate housing and food.
+Most families are low-income and rely on government assistance.
+The elementary schools have a secret "backpack" program where they send home food for the weekends to students who are going without.
 There are a few churches in the community, but church attendance has been declining instead of increasing with the new flow of people.
-Many people in the area consider themselves Christian, but do not fully understand the walk.
+Many people in the community consider themselves Christian but do not fully understand the walk.

 Andy and Anne Hermanns became approved candidates with InFaith in 2018.

 His best friend and wife of nineteen years, Anne, participates in the ministry alongside him when she is not homeschooling their three children and helping others in the community.
 There used to be four homeschoolers, but due to a recent graduate, Anne has less teaching to do now.
 Anne loves cooking and providing the extra attention that so many of the youth need.
 Anne is more of a one-on-one person and helps those individuals that need some special time and encouragement.